-Gotham Market at The Ashland, Target open this week
+Gotham Market at The Ashland, Target open for business

 And now you never have to go to Manhattan again (or anywhere else, for that matter)

 As a Downtown Brooklyn local, now there’s even less reason to schlep those couple of stops into Manhattan – for business or pleasure.
-This is in good part thanks to two major openings this week, and more on the horizon.
+This is in good part thanks to two major openings, and more on the horizon.

 At City Point, a ‘flexible format’ Target is now open that has been curated for the local audience.
 In our case, that’s the young couples, families, working professionals and students that comprise our growing community.
-Officially opening on Sunday, January 29, the 125,000 sq ft Target brings 250 jobs to the neighborhood, and also includes a CVS Pharmacy and Starbucks.
+The 125,000-sq-ft Target brings 250 jobs to the neighborhood, and also includes a CVS Pharmacy and Starbucks.

 Downtown Brooklyn has food for days